sage-code/maj/README.md

 * The documents above are work in progress and update automatically;
 * The Lexicon is in heavy review, some words will be changed;
-* There is an advanced Lexicon: "maj-iavo", that is not released yet.
+* There is an advanced Lexicon: "maj-iavo", that is not public.

 ## Contribution